 To be eligible for this event, you must be a registered student at NMT or a New Mexico Community or Junior College.

 There are four, one-hour poster sessions and each session has space for 25 posters.
 With only 100 total entries accepted, space is limited so register early.
-The sessions will take place in the Fidel Center Ballrooms (3rd floor) on April 14th & 15th.
+The sessions will take place virtually on Zoom.

 Posters may be presented by one student or a team, on any topic.
 However, you must submit an abstract to be accepted for a poster presentation.